DNA sequencing: Ion Torrent semiconductor sequencing

 Ion Torrent Systems Inc. (now owned by Life Technologies) developed a system based on using standard sequencing chemistry, but with a novel, semiconductor-based detection system.
 This method of sequencing is based on the detection of hydrogen ions that are released during the polymerisation of DNA, as opposed to the optical methods used in other sequencing systems.
 A microwell containing a template DNA strand to be sequenced is flooded with a single type of nucleotide.
 If the introduced nucleotide is complementary to the leading template nucleotide it is incorporated into the growing complementary strand.
 This causes the release of a hydrogen ion that triggers a hypersensitive ion sensor, which indicates that a reaction has occurred.
 If homopolymer repeats are present in the template sequence, multiple nucleotides will be incorporated in a single cycle.
 This leads to a corresponding number of released hydrogens and a proportionally higher electronic signal.

 DNA nanoball sequencing

 DNA nanoball sequencing is a type of high throughput sequencing technology used to determine the entire genomic sequence of an organism.
 The company Complete Genomics uses this technology to sequence samples submitted by independent researchers.
 The method uses rolling circle replication to amplify small fragments of genomic DNA into DNA nanoballs.
 Unchained sequencing by ligation is then used to determine the nucleotide sequence.
 This method of DNA sequencing allows large numbers of DNA nanoballs to be sequenced per run and at low reagent costs compared to other high-throughput sequencing platforms.
 However, only short sequences of DNA are determined from each DNA nanoball which makes mapping the short reads to a reference genome difficult.
-This technology has been used for multiple genome sequencing projects and is scheduled to be used for more.